Practice Placement at ICHAS

 Practice Placement, the Students Perspective

-Noreen Fahy is a fourth-year and trainee therapist who recently did her placement programme at Hope House in Mayo an addiction centre.
+Noreen Fahy is a fourth-year trainee therapist who recently did her placement programme at Hope House in Mayo an addiction centre.

 Tell us about your experience?